 A chapter may nominate one audiology student and one speech-language pathology student to receive recognition for Member Honors.

-- Nominations for Member Honors may be received from an officer or a co-advisor from a local chapter in good standing with the national NSSLHA association.
+- Nominations for Member Honors may be received from an officer, advisor, or a co-advisor from a local chapter in good standing with the national NSSLHA association.
 Self-nominations are not considered.

 - Nominations will be accepted until March 1.

-- The Nominator may use NSSLHA's online form to upload electronic photographs, brochures, articles, videos, links to social networking sites and websites, or other attachments to support the nomination.
+- The Nominator may use also submit electronic photographs, brochures, articles, links to social networking sites and websites, or other attachments to support the nomination.

 View a list of past recipients.